WGUNDERWOOD/wgunderwood.github.io/_posts/advent_of_code/2023-01-03-advent-of-code.markdown

 In 2022 I tackled
 [Advent of Code](https://adventofcode.com/)
 for the first time, using the Julia language.
-Here are some of my thoughts,
+Here are some of my thoughts;
-and my code is on [GitHub](https://github.com/WGUNDERWOOD/advent-of-code-2022).
+my code is on [GitHub](https://github.com/WGUNDERWOOD/advent-of-code-2022).

 {% include mathjax.html %}